-What is a Split System?
+What is a Split System.?

 A split air conditioner is an aircon system where part of the system (the condenser) is located outside and the other part of the unit (the blower) is located inside.
-Split systems typically have a single blower or head unit inside the house, which is either mounted on a wall or as a freestanding unit.
+Split systems typically have a single blower or head unit inside the house, either mounted on a wall or as a freestanding unit.

 What Are the Benefits of a Split System?